MakerBay/Marine_Litter_Detective/README.md

 - <b>reliable</b> GPS tracker fleets that give us frequent updates
 - <b>environmentally friendly</b> casing (biodegradable)
 - <b>low cost</b> 2G connected devices to operate in mobile phone range (good for coastal waters)
-- <b>simple</b> to build so that hundred of children can build and deploy these sensors, collect data, analyse and share their findings
+- devices which are <b>simple</b> to build so that over a hundred of students can build and deploy these sensors, collect data, analyse and share their findings

 <hr>

 ## [Data visualisation](https://github.com/MakerBay/Trashtracker/tree/master/Dataviz)
 ![Student Drifters](https://c1.staticflickr.com/3/2937/33684581620_3e84727a2c_z.jpg)

-We have been very impressed with the work of student drifters and we are learning a lot from them, principally about from their
+We have been very impressed with the work of Student Drifters, a research based program and we are learning a lot from them, principally about from their
 - Python scripts and
-- Leaflet-powered data visualisation: studentdrifters.org/huanxin/leaflet/examples/drifter.html
+- Leaflet-powered data visualisation: studentdrifters.org/huanxin/leaflet/examples/drifter.html .
 We are  in the process of setting up a collaboration.

 ## [Software server side](https://github.com/MakerBay/Trashtracker/tree/master/Server)
 ![Server](https://c1.staticflickr.com/3/2922/33257374233_097e389557_z.jpg)

 We are using a simple MySQL Server to collect the data via ftp/http request.
 We are currently using a PHP script to extract the data and prepare it for data visualisation via a Json, or CSV file.

 ## [Software on device](https://github.com/MakerBay/Trashtracker/tree/master/Tracker)
 ![Device](https://c1.staticflickr.com/3/2909/33257361673_d1350ff440_z.jpg)